javiev/components-library/README.md

 ![version](https://img.shields.io/badge/version-0.0.1-brightgreen)
 ![license](https://img.shields.io/badge/license-ISC-blue)

-A small design system library based on React, TypeScript, Styled-components, and Storybook.
+A small design system library engineered with React, TypeScript, Styled-components, Jest, and Storybook, conceived as a personal project for my portfolio.
+This project is currently a Work in Progress (WIP).

 ## 🚀 Installation